Great Technology: NatGeo Virtual Reality Theater

 “Now, with a fully equipped VR theater, audiences can virtually travel beyond the limits of Washington, D.C., and join these exceptional Explorers in the field.” – Kathryn Keane, vice president of public programming and director of the National Geographic Museum

-Many photographers are now shooting their subjects in 360 degrees, allowing them to capture the story from all angles and point of view.
+Many photographers are now shooting their subjects in 360 degrees, allowing them to capture the story from all angles and points of view.
 This ground-breaking technology coupled with National Geographic’s premier visual storytelling creates a genuine connection that can influence viewers to conserve and preserve the earth’s most remarkable locations.

-An event itself will consist of an entirely unique combination of a live speaker presentations and breathtaking photography as well as a guided VR exploration where guests will go beyond the photographs on the screen and journey through the world’s most awe-inspiring locations.
+The event itself will consist of an entirely unique combination of a live speaker presentations and breathtaking photography as well as a guided VR exploration where guests will go beyond the photographs on the screen and journey through the world’s most awe-inspiring locations.

 The new theater will officially make its debut this fall with two spectacular events.
 During the first event, photographer Aaron Huey will guide guests among the incredible Bears Ears National Monument, land which has long been held sacred to the indigenous peoples of the region.